Glenn Michael Souther: Defection

 In May 1986, Souther requested Soviet citizenship, aware that the investigation against him was progressing.
 In June, fearing imminent arrest, Souther defected to the Soviet Union by flying from the United States to Rome, where the Soviet intelligence services transferred him to Moscow.
 Initially, Soviet counterintelligence units were suspicious of Souther's defection and feared that he was a double agent for the CIA, but he was cleared shortly afterwards.
 On October 2, 1986, Souther was granted Soviet citizenship in a decree from the Presidium of the Supreme Soviet, and adopted the Russian name Mikhail Yevgenyevich Orlov.
 Souther was well received by the Soviet authorities, gifting him an apartment in Moscow and a dacha on the outskirts of the city, and promoting him to the rank of major in the KGB – one of few foreign spies to be commissioned as an officer in the agency.
 Souther became actively engaged in scientific activities, developed his own English teaching program, walked around Moscow a lot, and traveled to other Soviet cities.
 Souther met and befriended other foreign Soviet intelligence agents that had defected including Kim Philby and George Blake.
 Souther married a Russian woman named Elena, an English teacher at the Intelligence Institute, and they had a daughter named Alexandra.
-In early 1989, Souther was awarded an Order of Friendship of Peoples for his contributions in the intelligence services following a petition from the KGB leadership.
+In early 1989, Souther was awarded the Order of Friendship of Peoples for his contributions in the intelligence services following a petition from the KGB leadership.

 Souther did not publicly resurface until July 20, 1988, when a television interview program with a segment about him was broadcast on Soviet Central Television.
 In the program, Souther spoke about his own disillusionment with American nuclear policies and his love for the works of Russian poet Vladimir Mayakovsky.
 He also discussed and criticized several American intelligence operations in which he took part, including the 1986 bombing of Libya and the analysis of the Chernobyl disaster.
 On July 11, one week before the television interview, Izvestia published an article about Souther, announcing that he received Soviet citizenship, that he defected for ideological reasons, and that he was visited by relatives from the United States who were convinced that he did indeed move to the Soviet Union voluntarily.
 The Izvestia article was the first new information about Souther in the United States since defecting in 1986, and Souther's fate had previously been unknown to his relatives.
 In mid-1988, in another interview, Souther made several statements praising his new living conditions in the Soviet Union and optimistic about the country's future.
 In reality, Souther was impressed by the Soviet Union's free education and health care, well-developed public transport, and the social security system, but found much of the country had failed to live up to his expectations.
 In August 1988, Souther wrote a diary entry about perestroika, the restructuring of the Soviet political and economic system occurring at the time, where he was highly skeptical and pessimistic of the reforms.